-- Cost-reimbursement is an award mechanism where the sponsor is providing an amount not to exceed that may be used to pay for allowable costs that support the performance of the project.
-UVM normally receives payment only after expenditures are made, and invoiced the sponsor, and found to be appropriate.
+- Cost-reimbursement is an award mechanism where the sponsor provides an amount not to be exceeded that may be used to pay for allowable costs that support the performance of the project.
+UVM normally receives payment only after expenditures are made and invoices are approved by the sponsor.

 - Cost Reimbursement projects require detailed budgets, and justifications are delivered to the sponsor at the time of proposal submission.
 Detailed budgets and justifications indicate the intended use of the funds as this detail helps define appropriate and allowable expenditures.

-- Performance of the work continues until the award’s period of performance expires, or funds are exhausted.
-Annul, and final technical reports are the expected deliverables.
+- Performance of the work continues until the award’s period of performance expires or funds are exhausted.
+Annual and final technical reports are the expected deliverables.

 Fixed Price Award Highlights

 - Fixed-price agreement, also known as firm-fixed price or fee-for-service contract, is an award mechanism where the contractor pays a fixed price for agreed-upon work, regardless of the ultimate cost to complete the work.

 - The level of financial risk for UVM is higher than that of a cost reimbursement awards as UVM thru the PI, Department, and College must complete all work, even where the cost will be greater than agreed.
 PIs working with their departments are responsible for cost overruns or over-expenditures resulting from inaccurately priced projects or non-payment by the sponsor.

 - The expectation is that fixed-price awards will have expenses that closely match the payment received.